yeisir/spacex_backend/README.md

 ## 🚀 Project Overview

-**SpaceX Backend** is a Node.js application that provides an API to interact with SpaceX launch data.
+**SpaceX Backend** is a Node.js application that provides an endpoint to interact with SpaceX launch data.
 It fetches information from the public SpaceX API, allowing users to explore details about missions, rockets, and upcoming launches.

 ## 📌 Features